 When looking for a headset, consider:

-E&I suppliers are here to help our members find the best esports technology for your school or campus through our technology agreements, including CDW-G, Connection® Public Sector Solutions, IVCi, SKC Communications, and Columbia Advisory Group (CAG).
+E&I suppliers are here to help our members find the best esports technology for your school or campus through our technology agreements, including CDW-G, Connection® Public Sector Solutions, IVCi, AVI-SPL, and Columbia Advisory Group.

 E&I Cooperative Services is the only member-owned, non-profit sourcing cooperative exclusively focused on serving the education community.

 Learn more about E&I’s comprehensive portfolio of technology products and services.